01mf02/jq-lang-spec/semantics.md

 In this section, we will discuss how to evaluate updates $f \update g$.
 First, we show the path-based update semantics used in most jq interpreters.
-Then, we introduce our alternative, pathless update semantics, which avoid many problems of path-based updates, while enabling higher performance by forgoing the construction of temporary path data.
+Then, we introduce our alternative, pathless update semantics, which avoid many problems of path-based updates.
+In @sec:update-eval, we will give evidence that pathless updates enable higher performance by omitting the construction of temporary path data.

 ## Path-based updates {#sec:jq-updates}